Southern Yakutia (Sakha)

 to the rest of the world.”

-“Leaders you mean!”
+“Leaders, you mean!”

 “Comrade Taidje, our people have been hijacked by demagogues

 who claim to be leaders.
-The buffoons I am talking about are making irrational
+The buffoons I am talking about are making irrational moves

-mutual compatibilities and our shared history and interests.”
+compatibilities and our shared history and interests.”

 Taidje nodded dolefully and closed his eyes.
 “Comrade Boris,